 The USB Driver allows the system to recognize the USB ports on the mainboard.
 You need to install this driver if you are running Windows 95.
 Windows 95 OSR2 does not require this driver.
 This driver is available for:

 - ♦ Win95 D:\USB\EUSBSUPP\USBSUPP.EXE - ♦ Win95 (Chinese) D:\USB\CUSBSUPP\CUSBSUPP.EXE

 Audio Driver

 The Audio driver allows the system to use the onboard audio circuitry.
-This driver is available for:
+Find the driver and audio application here: